luisvinicius167/mockstate/README.md

 ```

 Middleware
- * Set a middleware function, that will be triggered after the action changed the state.
+ * Set a middleware function, that will be triggered after the action calls.
 ```javascript
 /**
  * @name middleware